 The term “Independent Filmmaker” is usually a misnomer.
-A truly independent producer would have to have all filmmaking facilities and finances at their own disposal (George Lucas, maybe), while a so-called “Indie” artist is usually completely dependant upon catching every break and making the most out of every penny.
+A truly independent producer would have to have all filmmaking facilities and finances at their own disposal (George Lucas, maybe), while a so-called “Indie” artist is usually completely dependent upon catching every break and making the most out of every penny.
 I’ve worked on independent films before where the plan of attack was to do business with somebody, neglect to pay them, and simply cross them off the list of future business partners …

 So when a wrestler named Mr. Cazual X contacted Slam Wrestling last year in hopes of doing some promotional work for his upcoming feature-film debut, I was skeptical of a number of things.
 I was skeptical of the legitimacy of his film — frankly, anyone can be a producer these days.
 I was really skeptical of his title: The Most Famous Canadian No1 Knows — CX2.
 “CX2” means that it’s Part 2.
 Who starts with Part 2?
 (Back to Lucas: I know he started with Part 4, but I also knew that this wasn’t the next coming of Star Wars).
 The use of numbers in words has also bothered me since Se7en started the trend that has led us to Numb3rs.
 Finally, and I’ll be blunt, Cazual X’s website was less than impressive with typos and over-the-top hype distracting me from taking him seriously.